-Mr. John W. Childs is a Director of Kleo Pharmaceuticals.
-He serves as the Chairman and Partner of J.W.
-Childs Associates, L.P., a private equity firm.
-He co-founded J.W.
-Childs Associates in 1995.
-Prior to founding J.W.
-Childs Associates, Mr. Childs was Senior Managing Director of the Thomas H. Lee Company from 1991 to 1995.
-In this capacity, he had broad responsibilities for originating, analyzing, negotiating and managing leveraged buyout transactions for the THL funds.
-For seventeen years prior to joining THL, Mr. Childs was with the Prudential Insurance Company of America where he held various executive positions in the investment area, ultimately serving as Senior Managing Director in charge of the Capital Markets Group.
-He is currently Chairman of Sunny Delight and a director of Kosta Browne, Esselte, Mattress Firm, WS Packaging and SIMCOM.
-Prior to its sale, he was Chairman of the Board of CHG Healthcare Services.
+Mr. Childs is the retired Chairman of J.W.
+Childs Associates, L.P., a private equity firm that he co-founded in 1995.
+Previously, he was Senior Managing Director of the Thomas H. Lee Company from 1991 to 1995, where he had broad responsibilities for originating, analyzing, negotiating and managing leveraged buyout transactions.
+For 17 years Mr. Childs held various executive positions in the investment area at the Prudential Insurance Company of America, ultimately serving as Senior Managing Director in charge of the Capital Markets Group.
+He is currently a Director of Realm, LLC, Biohaven, KLEO Pharmaceutical, OMAX, JW Childs Asia Equities.
+Prior to their sale, he was Chairman of the Board of Kosta Browne, Sunny Delight and CHG Healthcare Services.
 Mr. Childs has a B.A. from Yale University and a M.B.A. from Columbia University.

 Charles G. Drake, M.D., Ph.D.

-Dr. Charles George Drake is a Director of Kleo Pharmaceuticals.
-He is a professor of oncology, urology and immunology at the Johns Hopkins School of Medicine.
-He also serves as Co-Director of the Prostate Cancer Multidisciplinary Clinic.
+Dr. Drake is a professor of oncology, urology and immunology at the Johns Hopkins School of Medicine, and also serves as Co-Director of the Johns Hopkins Prostate Cancer Multidisciplinary Clinic.
 His areas of expertise include immunotherapy and the diagnosis and treatment of cancers of the prostate, kidney, bladder and testes.
 Dr. Drake graduated with a B.S. in electrical engineering and M.S. in biomedical engineering from Rutgers University.
 He then received a Ph.D. in immunology from the National Jewish Center for Immunology, and in 1997 completed an M.D. at the University of Colorado Health Sciences Center.
 He conducted an internal medicine residency on the Osler Service at Johns Hopkins, and in 2002 he completed a fellowship in medical oncology, also at Johns Hopkins.
-He joined the Johns Hopkins faculty as an assistant professor in 2002.

-Roy Prieb is the COO/CFO and co-founder of Kleo Pharmaceuticals.
-He is a technology entrepreneur with over 15 years experience in business strategy, development, and operations.
-Roy has helped launch, fund, and grow several digital media ventures including Saaspire, Kellogg Media Group, Qiosk.com, and JibJab.com.
-Earlier in his career, he was a consultant with The Boston Consulting Group.
-He received his B.A. from Harvard University and M.B.A. from Wharton Business School.
+Mr. Prieb is a technology entrepreneur with over 20 years of experience in business strategy, development, and operations.
+Prior to co-founding Kleo Pharmaceuticals, he launched, funded, and grew several digital media ventures including Saaspire, Kellogg Media Group, Qiosk.com and JibJab.com.
+Early in his career, he was a management consultant with The Boston Consulting Group, where he executed strategy and reengineering projects for large banks and financial institutions in Asia.
+He received his B.A. from Harvard University Magna Cum Laude and M.B.A. from The Wharton School, University of Pennsylvania.

 Observers & Advisors